Skydiving competitions are vibrant, exciting, challenging & great fun!

 British Skydiving’s aim is to encourage more members to take part in the excitement of competitive skydiving, and the skills development that goes with it.
 Many teams that have enjoyed the competitions experience in the UKSL or Grand Prix go on to compete in the British Skydiving National Championships.

 What’s on where and when?
 See the diary of events.

 And once you’re bitten by the competitions bug, there are European competitions such as the European Skydiving League (ESL) in Formation Skydiving, and World meets in all FAI/IPC disciplines: the World Cup and World Parachuting Championships (WPC).

 British Skydiving Competitions Committee

-The British Skydiving Competitions Committee looks after the needs of competitors and host Centres.
+The British Skydiving Elite Performance Committee (EPC) looks after the needs of competitors and host Centres.
 It also co-ordinates the publication of rules and judging through the British Skydiving Judges’ Co-ordinator.

 Each year, British Skydiving Affiliated Parachute Training Organisations bid to host the British Open Nationals and the British Skydiving UKSL and Grand Prix meets.
 The Competitions Committee co-ordinates the schedule of skydiving competitions in the UK.
 It also co-ordinates the British National Delegation to represent the UK at international meets.

 You may have heard about changes to the arrangements for Sporting Licences for World Records and international competitions.
 Changes to the recording of Sporting Licence holders now mean that it is not enough to have the sticker in your British Skydiving Licence book; your details will be checked against the FAI Sporting Licence Database and failure to appear on the FAI Database will mean that you will not be able to take part in your chosen event.